 There are several locations within the City of Pasadena that can provide free to low-cost healthcare services.
 Clinical services offered at the Pasadena Public Health Department include child and travel immunizations, screening and treatment of tuberculosis, and HIV testing.

-Effective July 1, 2021, a $20 clinic fee will be charged in addition to the cost of vaccinations and certifications.
+Effective July 1, 2021, a $25 clinic fee will be charged in addition to the cost of vaccinations and certifications.
 The clinic fee includes documentation review by licensed staff.
 Please note that we do NOT bill health insurance.

 Face covering required for all over age 2 years

 Monday and Wednesday

 The Pasadena Public Health Department’s Immunization offers vaccinations, and immunization record replacement for children, teens, adults, people who are traveling and seniors.
 Clinic hours are Mondays and Wednesdays by appointment only.
 The services are located on the Second floor, Room 2130 at 1845 N. Fair Oaks Ave.
 For additional assistance or without access to a computer, call (626) 744-6121.

 The Pasadena Public Health Department does not accept health insurance as a means of payment.
 The PPHD does not bill health insurance plans for vaccines or services on behalf of the Department or the client.
 The PPHD does not provide clients with health insurance billing information, such as ICD-10 and CPT codes will not be given, for vaccines and services rendered necessary for insurance reimbursement.